-Fissure, intensely sore erack near the anus (lower end of the bowel); also external applications, and Sodium phosphate.
+Fissure, intensely sore crack near the anus (lower end of the bowel); also external applications, and Sodium phosphate when acidity is present, and sour smelling stools.

+Flatulence, when due to distension and inactivity of the elastic fibres.
 Flooding; to tone up the contractile powers of the uterus.

-Ganglion, round swelling or ineisted tumours, such as on the back of the wrist, from strain of the elastic fibres.
+Ganglion, round swelling or incisted tumours, such as on the back of the wrist, from strain of the elastic fibres.